Vietnam.vn - Nền tảng quảng bá Việt Nam

 In a statement on the same day, the Egyptian Foreign Ministry protested Israel's continued airstrikes and attacks on Palestinian cities, which have resulted in civilian deaths.
 The ministry described Israel's attacks and the excessive and indiscriminate use of force as "violating international law and norms."

-Egypt warned of the grave impact of the Jewish state’s continued escalation of tensions against the Palestinians, saying it would make life even more difficult for the Palestinians and undermine Cairo, regional and international efforts to ease tensions.
-“Egypt calls on the international community to intervene to end the violations and protect the Palestinian people,” the statement said.
+Egypt warned of the serious impact of the Jewish State's continued escalation of tensions against the Palestinian people, saying such actions would make life more difficult for the Palestinian people and undermine Cairo, regional and international efforts to ease tensions.
+"Egypt calls on the international community to intervene to end the violations and protect the Palestinian people," the statement stressed.
 (Xinhua/VNA)

 Source